bogas04/bogas04.github.io/src/routes/blog/_data/My 15 kg weight loss journey.md

 ---
-title: My 15 kg weight loss journey.
+title: My 15 kg weight loss journey
-description: >-
+description:
   So coming to my story, I didn’t quite intend to lose weight, or follow any diet, or did a rigorous workout.
 I believe that it’s basically…
 date: "2017-07-20T10:31:03.755Z"